 65 percent of fourth graders read at or below basic level.

 Children learn basic skills during the first three years of school.

 Barnes and Noble sell thousands of audiobooks for children.
-Barnes and Noble offers free shipping with a minimum of a $25 purchase.
+They offer free shipping with a minimum of a $25 purchase.
 They are thoughtful gifts for any age.
-Business, cookbooks, personal finance, poetry, study aids, travel, and many more subjects are on audiobooks at Barnes and Noble.
+Business, cookbooks, personal finance, poetry, study aids, travel, and many more subjects are on audiobooks.
 Not everyone enjoys the act of reading; however, reading and comprehension contribute to confidence and communication.
 Audiobooks for children assist in lifelong learning activities.